clarin-eric/curation-dashboard/curation-module-web/src/main/resources/view/markdown/faq.md

 1. **What categories are there?**

-    Currently there are only 3 categories:
+    Currently there are only 5 categories:

     1. Ok
     2. Broken
     3. Undetermined

-    They are color coded as green, red and yellow respectively.
+    4. Restricted access
-    However, we plan to change the classification system from status codes into categories to make the results more transparent.
+    5. Blocked by robots.txt

-    So there will be more categories in the future.
+    They are color coded as green, red, yellow, blue and purple respectively.

-1. **The Curation Module reports my links incorrectly.
+1. **The Curation Dashboard reports my links incorrectly.
 What should I do?**

     If the status code of these broken links are 0, then we are aware of this issue and it will be fixed when we change the classification system from status codes into